meal-deal/meal-deal.github.io/content/posts/love-js-php.md

 - Resource leaks are almost non-existent
 - Caching and scaling are a lot easier to manage

-These languages are also fun.
-They have a level of immediacy.
-There is some pleasure to be had finding ways to write elegant code in a language that doesn't prescribe any.
+These languages also have a level of immediacy.
+There is pleasure in finding ways to write elegant code in a language that doesn't prescribe any.

-As these languages are very flexibile and permissive, they also allow people of all different skill levels and backgrounds to get going with programming.
-You can be a complete beginner with PHP and get a real website going within a day.
+They are very flexibile and permissive, allowing people of different skill levels to get going with programming.
+You can be a complete beginner with PHP and get a website going within a few hours.

-Over the years, I have found that writing good software is much more than the choice of language:
+I believe writing good software is much more than the choice of language:

-- Having good naming and design patterns
+- Having good naming and design conventions and patterns
 - Enforcing invariants with static analysis or unit testing
 - Providing effective and rapid feedback loops to developers
-- Having strong team communication
+- Strong team communication

-None of these depend on the choice of language.
+Choice of language doesn't have much bearing on any of these.